Devnil434/Civic-Eye/DEPLOYMENT.md

 ---

-**Your Janta Seva system is now live and ready for mobile app integration!** 🎉
+**Your Civic-Eye system is now live and ready for mobile app integration!** 🎉